Last Updated on August 19, 2022 by Thalia

 But what I’ve since realised is that your self-care routine can be anything you want it to be.

 Doing more of what you love makes you want to do it even more.
 So ignore what everyone else is doing and choose self-care rituals that you enjoy and work for you.

-Gosh that was a hefty post!
+Gosh, that was a hefty post!

-But why not start implementing them straight away with The Wellness Planner.
+And why not start implementing them straight away with The Wellness Planner.